bThink-BGU/BPjs/docs/source/example-TTT.rst

 ``Listing 11.
 A b-thread that implements the thumb-rule of putting an O in a line with two other O’s, in order to win the game.
 Given a permutation p and a line l (row, column, or diagonal), the b-thread waits for two O events on the line, in the order specified by the permutation, and then requests to mark its final O.``

-Note that the priority of the *AddThirdO* b-thread is higher than the priority of PreventThirdX.
+Note that the priority of the *AddThirdO* b-thread is higher than the priority of *PreventThirdX*.
 This is because we prefer to win a game if possible.

 .. literalinclude:: Examples_code/TTT_listing12.js
   :linenos: